Billy Martin: Texas Rangers (1973–1975)

-First stint with the Yankees (1975–1978)
+New York Yankees (1975–1978, 1979)

 1975 and 1976

 Martin was not out of work for very long.
 Two weeks after Texas fired Martin, manager Bill Virdon was fired by the Yankees.
 The former Yankee second baseman was hired to take his place, marking Martin's first time in a Yankee uniform since the 1957 trade.
 Some players and writers have concluded that he had long campaigned for the Yankee job.
 What is beyond dispute is that after Martin was dismissed by Texas, New York general manager Gabe Paul, acting on behalf of owner George Steinbrenner, quickly got in touch with Martin.
 An agreement soon followed, and Martin officially returned to the Bronx on August 1.
 Well aware of Martin's behavioral proclivities, Paul and Steinbrenner believed they could keep Martin under control.
 They not only wrote good-conduct clauses into Martin's contract, but picked the coaching staff themselves.

 With little chance of catching the first-place Red Sox, Martin spent the remainder of the 1975 season evaluating his team, cultivating the press and getting ready for 1976.
 At that time, Paul was operating head of the franchise; Steinbrenner had been suspended from baseball by Commissioner Bowie Kuhn following his conviction for making illegal contributions to Richard Nixon's 1972 re-election campaign, but continued to make decisions (such as Martin's hiring) behind the scenes.
 With Martin at the helm, the Yankees went 30–26 in their final 56 games of the 1975 season; they ended the season in third place, where they had been when he took over.